FYSETC/FYSETC-Cheetah/README.md

 ### 5.3 Upload the firmware

-We provide several ways to upload the firmware .
-If you don't have CH340x driver installed, please check here: [CH340 driver](https://www.wch.cn/search?t=all&q=CH340).
+We provide several methods for you to upload the firmware .
+But first, you need to install CH340x driver, please check here: [CH340 driver](https://www.wch.cn/search?t=all&q=CH340).

 #### Method 1:  Upload the firmware with sdcard